 - Avoid using alcohol-based cleaners directly on the wrap, as they can degrade the vinyl over time.

-- Apply a mild soap solution with a clean lint-free towel or sponge in a circular motion.
+- Apply a mild soap solution with a clean, lint-free towel or sponge in a circular motion.
 This technique lifts dirt without scratching the wrap.

 - Rinse the vehicle thoroughly with clean water after washing to eliminate all soap residues.